-In the past five years, state and county parks in the Washington Metropolitan Area have seen a huge shift in demographics in their park visitorship from traditional “hikers and bikers” to increased populations of Latin American origin or descent, or “Latinx.”
+In the past five years, state and county parks in the Washington-Baltimore metropolitan area have seen a huge shift in demographics in their park visitorship from traditional “hikers and bikers” to increased populations of those of Latin American origin or descent.

 With these shifts came change in how visitors use public lands and the need to adapt to new user groups.
 In 2015, the National Park Service Chesapeake Bay Office (NPS) identified the needs of the 80% Latinx community at Sandy Point State Park near Annapolis, Maryland, through a visitor use study conducted by an intern from Hispanic Access Foundation.